 Geothermal systems can deliver space heating and cooling with very low operating costs, achieving significant savings compared with conventional HVAC systems.
 The underground is an effective heat source during winter and an effective heat sink during summer, and geothermal systems take advantage of this.
 MEP engineers can analyze the heating and cooling needs of your building, as well as underground conditions, to design a suitable geothermal system for your property.

-Geothermal systems are also known as ground-source heat pumps (GSHP) since they effectively pump heat between a building interior and the underground.
+Geothermal systems are also known as ground-source heat pumps (GSHP) since they effectively pump heat between a building's interior and the underground.
 Heat is extracted from the building and released underground during summer, and the opposite process is carried out during winter.

 In spite of their name, geothermal heat pumps are completely different from geothermal power plants, and the two concepts should not be confused.
-A geothermal heat pump exchanges heat with the ground at relatively low depth to achieve a very high HVAC efficiency, while a geothermal power plant uses heat from deep underground to drive a steam turbine and produce electricity.
+A geothermal heat pump exchanges heat with the ground at a relatively low depth to achieve a very high HVAC efficiency, while a geothermal power plant uses heat from deep underground to drive a steam turbine and produce electricity.
 Geothermal power plants are also significantly larger than ground-source heat pump systems.

-Geothermal systems have a higher upfront cost than other HVAC configurations, but they compensate this with the highest energy efficiency in the industry, achieving significant savings throughout the service life of a building.
+Geothermal systems have a higher upfront cost than other HVAC configurations, but they compensate for this with the highest energy efficiency in the industry, achieving significant savings throughout the service life of a building.

 Compared with conventional air conditioning systems, geothermal heat pumps labeled by ENERGY STAR can easily achieve electricity savings above 60 percent.
 They can also match the operating cost of gas-fired heating systems, but without the associated air pollution.